tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

   total baking balance.
 Implicit or originated addresses are accepted.
 It is important that the sum of all ratios equals to 1.
-This map is optional if owners do not want to be paid for baking rewards, in this case, service fee remains in baking balance.
+This map is optional if owners do not want to be paid for baking rewards, in this case, baking rewards remain in baking balance.

   Example::